 Once started, it may take a few minutes to complete.
 After completion, you can view your storefront with the URL provided in the release message.

 After the deployment process, you'll be able to access your shiny, new storefront from the Heroku dashboard.
 Here, you can view the external-facing site, configure your domain and website settings, and start making sales.
-When making any changes to your site, simply push them from your git repo to update your site on Heroku.
+When making any changes to your site, simply push them from your git repository to update your site on Heroku.